ipld/ipld/components/pathing.md

 Unified pathing
 ---------------

-We have a concept of pathing with unifies the way we handle data in the (raw) Data Model, data processed with IPLD Schemas, and data which is accessed via ADLs.
+We have a concept of pathing which unifies the way we handle data in the (raw) Data Model, data processed with IPLD Schemas, and data which is accessed via ADLs.